What is it?

 The most edible part is the flower bud, which is exposed once the “petals” are peeled back.

 The florets can be cut off and used just like minced garlic.
 They are less potent than a bulb of garlic, so you will need to use more than the more amount in a recipe.

 Try grilled garlic scapes taste great with salads and mix with other veggies.
 Or mix it with garlic cloves on a sauté before adding it into your casseroles.

 Yummy, I will suggest making a garlic scape pesto pasta with fresh broccoli or spinach.

 Selection & Storage:

-Garlic scapes can in stored in the refrigerator for up to 2 weeks or on the counter for a few days.
+Garlic scapes can be stored in the refrigerator for up to 2 weeks or on the counter for a few days.

 - Garlic Bread – Toast bread with a thin layer of olive oil spread on it.
-Once it is toasted spread the garlic scape florets on it.
-Enjoy immediately!
+Once it is toasted, spread the garlic scape florets on it.
+You can enjoy immediately!